A Guide to Montalcino: Tuscany’s Top Wine Town

 While Tuscany is known to be one of the best wine regions in Italy to visit, its little town of Montalcino has gained quite a reputation for itself.
 The world-renowned grape varieties of the town have played a huge role in building its prosperity.

-The popularity of the wine has resulted in the town becoming world-famous and recognised as the birthplace of some of the finest red wines from Tuscany.
-Made only from the Sangiovese grape variety which can be found almost everywhere in the Montalcino region, this wine is truly exceptional and simply has to be sampled during your visit.
+The popularity of the wine has resulted in the town becoming world-famous and recognized as the birthplace of some of the finest red wines from Tuscany.
+Made only from the Sangiovese grape variety, which can be found almost everywhere in the Montalcino region, this wine is truly exceptional and simply has to be sampled during your visit.

 Here’s what you’ve all been waiting for: a run-through of the best wineries and vineyards in Montalcino.
 Prepare to be impressed, as this little town is home to some of the best wine tasting tours in Tuscany.

-Owned by the Parsons family, Il Palazzone is a must-visit for any wine fans in the area.
+Owned by the Parsons family, Il Palazzone is a must-visit for any wine lovers.
 You won’t just be blessed with the opportunity to try some Brunello, but the owners, Marco and Laura, will also be able to tell you all about the wine and its history in what is sure to be a fascinating experience.

 The estate actually has three separate vineyards in different parts of Montalcino, so their Brunello is infused with an exquisite combination of grapes that have been harvested from different terrains.
 The area that you’ll be exploring lies just 1km from the town center and has a small store on-site where you can purchase a delightful selection of vintages as well as olive oil and grappa.